What is Leadership Style in Management?

 Coach-Style Leadership

-Like the coach of a sports team, this chief is concerned with understanding and cultivating the individual talents of each member of their team.
+Like the coach of a sports team, this chief is concerned with understanding and cultivating the individual talents of each member of the team.
 They also concentrate on tactics to help their staff work together more effectively.
-This leadership model is similar to strategic and democratic leadership, but it emphasises primarily individual employee development and performance.
+This leadership model is similar to strategic and democratic leadership but primarily emphasises individual employee development and performance.